- Sightseeing Type

-If there's one thing that Seattle's known for (aside from coffee and Tom Hanks' insomnia), it's the 605-foot high Space Needle.
+If there's one thing that Seattle's known for (aside from coffee and Tom Hanks' insomnia), it's the 605-foot tall Space Needle.
 Built for the 1962 World's Fair, the Space Needle has dominated Seattle's skyline ever since with its unique UFO-like design.
 The tower's round observation deck (520-feet high) offers spectacular views of the city and the nearby Olympic Mountains.
-Also at the top of the needle is a revolving restaurant that serves up tasty (though a tad expensive) meals.
+Also at the top of the needle is a revolving restaurant that serves up tasty (though pricey) meals.
 If you're not a fan of heights, check out the Space Base gift shop at the bottom of the tower.

-The Space Needle is located in the Queen Anne neighborhood, and the observation deck is open every day from 9 a.m. to midnight.
+The Space Needle is located in the Queen Anne neighborhood (about a mile north of downtown Seattle), and the observation deck is open every day from 8 a.m. to midnight (the restaurant operates on its own hours).
+There are several parking lots and garages nearby, or you can hop on the monorail to the Seattle Center stop.
 For more information, check out the Space Needle website.